-The cause(s) of most salivary gland cancers are unknown, but the following factors may raise a person’s rick of developing salivary gland cancer:
+The cause(s) of most salivary gland cancers are unknown, but the following factors may raise a person’s risk of developing salivary gland cancer:

 Age.
 Two out of every three salivary gland cancers are found in people 55 and older, with an average age of 64.

 Radiation exposure.
-Radiation to the head or neck for another medical reason may increase the risk of salivary gland cancer.
+Radiation therapy to the head or neck for another medical reason may increase the risk of developing salivary gland cancer.

 Radioactive substance exposure.
-In some reports, exposure to certain radioactive substances has been linked to an increased risk of salivary gland cancer; in other reports, there is not enough evidence to support this.
+In some reports, exposure to certain radioactive substances has been linked to an increased risk of salivary gland cancer.
+In other reports, there has not been enough evidence to support this.
 Talk with your doctor for more information.

 Environmental/occupational exposure.
 Exposure to sawdust and chemicals used in the leather industry, pesticides, and some industrial solvents may increase the risk of a type of salivary gland cancer that occurs in the nose and sinuses.